anbclausen/optifuzz/README.md

   - Ensure documentation and refactor if necessary
 - General
   - Make whole pipeline consistent with config.json
+  - Add all folders used in the pipeline to config.json, and move them to the root folder of the project.

 ## Notes
 - It seems like `expr << expr` and `y op (x == const)` are causing branching.
 Would be awesome to find some real-life examples of tricks like these being used in crypto libraries.